Tech slump drives European shares to seven-week low

 While the big win for Macron was expected, the result in Italy came as a surprise.

-France's CAC index fell 1.1 percent and Italy's blue chip index fell 1 percent, after briefly inching up into positive territory earlier in the day.
+France's CAC index fell 1.1 percent and Italy's blue chip index fell 0.8 percent, after briefly inching up in positive territory.

-The stock has gained 50 percent and raced to record highs since the programme was announced in November 2016.
+The stock has gained 50 percent to record highs since the programme was announced in November 2016.

-An upbeat note from Citi supported shares in French carmaker Renault, which helped lift Europe's car index by 0.4 percent, the only sector to trade in positive territory along with a flat energy index.
+An upbeat note from Citi supported shares in French carmaker Renault, which helped lift Europe's car index by 0.5 percent, the only sector to trade in positive territory along with the energy index.

-Oil & gas firms Petrofac, Saipem and Tullow Oil were the biggest individual gainers.

-Among other gainers on the STOXX was Italian lender UBI Banca, which rose nearly 4 percent on the first day of a 400 million euro cash call to strengthen its capital position.
-(Reporting by Danilo Masoni and Kit Rees; Editing by Tom Heneghan)
+Among the gainers on the STOXX was Italian lender UBI Banca , which rose 2 percent on the first day of a 400 million euro cash call to strengthen its capital position.
+(Editing by Alexander Smith)